rohitkumar1999/ALUconnect/README.md

              2. Search By PassOut Year
              3. Search By College Unique Id
              4. Search By Any Image of Alumni you want to search

+  ## Feature of our Android Application
+   1.First of all those college alumni and students can register who will have a unique college id and proper verification details.